Special Educational Needs and

 At Barnabas Oley Church of England Primary School we endeavour to ensure that all children will have access to the highest quality teaching which will be differentiated to meet the needs of all learners.
 Children are taught by highly qualified class teachers.
 Where additional support is needed to enable children to make progress and meet their individual learning goals a ‘graduated response’ is employed to provide targeted assistance as recommended by the Local Authority and detailed in the Special Educational Needs and Disability Code of Practice (2014).

-For further information please refer to the school’s policy on Special Educational Needs and Disabilities.
+For further information please refer to following:

 Mrs Michelle Downes